naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - Standalone or as a plugin
 - Collections and environment variables allow for the easy reuse of requests
 - Requests can be exported as code in multiple languages
-- cURL in linux or requests in Python can also be used
+- cURL in Linux or requests in Python can also be used

+## Configuration Management Tools

+- configuration management systems are designed to make controlling large numbers of devices easy for administrators and operations teams
+- They allow you to control many different systems in an automated way from one central location
+- Popular options:
+    * Puppet
+    * Ansible
+    * Chef

+**configuration management tools:**
+- Can automate the provisioning and deployment of servers and network devices
+- Require little programming knowledge
+- Have established development practices including version control and testing